giacomoorsi/giacomoorsi/README.md

 #### 📈 Projects in data science and machine learning
+- [**OpenRitardi - Italian train delays visualization**](https://github.com/giacomoorsi/OpenRitardi): OpenRitardi (Italian for *OpenDelays*) is the first visualization tool of train delays in Italy.
+You can see the performance of each station and train, and see where the railway service can be improved.
+The project showcases how open data allows accountability and improves quality of service.
+OpenRitardi is a website published at [openritardi.it](https://www.openritardi.it).
 - [**Twitter Hateful Users detection with Graph Machine Learning**](https://github.com/giacomoorsi/twitter_hateful_users): graph machine learning models to detect hateful users on a Twitter graph where nodes are users and edges are retweets
 - [**Robust Journey Planner using Spark and Hadoop**](https://github.com/giacomoorsi/Swiss-Spark-Journey-Planner): Journey planning algorithm on Swiss railway data that is able to estimate the probability of success of a trip, analyzing terabytes of historical data on demand, using Spark and Hadoop.
 - [**Deep Learning for patent novelty identification**](https://github.com/giacomoorsi/Detect-Novelty-Patent-Applications): Collaborated with the *Entrepreneurship and Technology Commercialization Lab (EPFL)* to design and develop a pipeline with a neural network that predicts whether a patent application will be approved by the USPTO